-In some cultures, it is not appropriate to be frank about emotions, about the reasons behi conflict or a misunderstanding, or about personal information.
-Keep this in mind when you a dialogue or when you are working with others.
-When you are dealing with a conflict, be min people may differ in what they feel comfortable revealing.
-Questions that may seem natural t What was the conflict about?
+In some cultures, it is not appropriate to be frank about emotions, about the reasons behind a conflict or a misunderstanding, or about personal information.
+Keep this in mind when you are in a dialogue or when you are working with others.
+When you are dealing with a conflict, be mindful that people may differ in what they feel comfortable revealing.
+Questions that may seem natural to you - What was the conflict about?
 What was your role in the conflict?
-What was the sequence of may seem intrusive to others.
-The variation among cultures in attitudes toward disclosure is a something to consider before you conclude that you have an accurate reading of the views, experiences, and goals of the people with whom you are working.
+What was the sequence of events? - may seem intrusive to others.
+The variation among cultures in attitudes toward disclosure is also something to consider before you conclude that you have an accurate reading of the views, experiences, and goals of the people with whom you are working.